Framkenstein/vr-robot-arm-control/README.md

 # VR Robot Arm Control

-Control a 3-motor robot arm using an Oculus Quest 2 VR headset.
-Move your hand in VR and the robot arm follows!
+Control a 3-motor robot arm using an Oculus Quest 2 VR headset or keyboard - locally or over the internet!

 ## Hardware